denis-berthier/Controlled-bias_Sudoku_generator_and_collection/README.md

 ## 2. The contents of this repository<br>
-This repository consists mainly of four folders: SMALL-CB-COLLECTIONS, CB-GLOBAL-DATA,  PROGRAMS and Docs.<br><br>
+This repository consists mainly of four folders: SMALL-CB-COLLECTIONS, CB-RESULTS,  PROGRAMS and Docs.<br><br>

 ### The SMALL-CB-COLLECTIONS folder contains independent controlled-bias collections of puzzles.<br>
 In practice, it is easier to do separate computations on several small collections than on a very large one.<br>